 Let's start by learning what a Global Formula is.
-A global formula is a calculation you define associated with an attribute.
+A global formula is a calculation the developer defines in association with an attribute.
 Note that the Transaction structures contain a column labeled Formula:

 When a calculation is defined in this column for an attribute, this means that the attribute is virtual.
 In other words, it will not be created physically as a field in a table because the value of the attribute will be obtained every time it is needed by doing the calculation.